pickyourtrail_logo

 3. Dubai

-4. Coffee Museum Dubai
+4. Dubai Coffee Museum

-Coffee Museum Dubai
+Dubai Coffee Museum

 Pick your next Hassle-free holiday with us

-At the Coffee Museum Dubai, you can savour the perfect blend of heritage, culture, and aromatic discovery.
+At the Dubai Coffee Museum, you can savour the perfect blend of heritage, culture, and aromatic discovery.
 Located in the historic lanes of the Al Fahidi Historical Neighbourhood, this charming museum offers more than just exhibits; it takes you on a journey through the origins of coffee, Middle Eastern traditions, and the global evolution of one of the world’s most beloved beverages.
 A hidden gem within the landscape of Dubai tourism, the Coffee Museum appeals to history buffs, coffee lovers, and travellers seeking a calming cultural escape.
-From centuries-old brewing tools to interactive tasting sessions and warm Emirati hospitality, the Coffee Museum Dubai offers a beautifully immersive experience that adds depth and character to any Dubai itinerary.
-If you are going to immerse yourself in the culture of Dubai in the morning or want to escape the city’s noise for a peaceful midday retreat, the Coffee Museum Dubai is a lovely stop.
+From centuries-old brewing tools to interactive tasting sessions and warm Emirati hospitality, the Dubai Coffee Museum offers a beautifully immersive experience that adds depth and character to any Dubai itinerary.
+If you are going to immerse yourself in the culture of Dubai in the morning or want to escape the city’s noise for a peaceful midday retreat, the Dubai Coffee Museum is a lovely stop.

-About Coffee Museum Dubai
+About Dubai Coffee Museum

 Seasonal Tip: The museum, being indoors and air-conditioned, remains comfortable all year; for a more extensive outing, come in the late afternoon and stay in the Al Fahidi lanes when the lighting is atmospheric.

-Coffee Museum Dubai Highlights
+Dubai Coffee Museum Highlights

 • Experience the traditional Arabic coffee ritual in a restored majlis setting.

-• Interactive displays trace coffee culture across Ethiopia, Yemen, Arabia and beyond.
+• Interactive displays trace coffee culture across Ethiopia, Yemen, Arabia, and beyond.

 • A coffee tasting corner offers freshly brewed styles from around the world.

-• Quiet café space and museum shop where you can purchase beans, equipment and souvenirs.
+• Quiet café space and museum shop where you can purchase beans, equipment, and souvenirs.

 Whether you’re a casual visitor or a coffee connoisseur, the museum provides both educational depth and a relaxed ambience.

-Coffee Museum Dubai Details and Nearby Attractions
+Dubai Coffee Museum Details and Nearby Attractions

-• Location: Villa 44, Al Hisn Street, Al Fahidi Historical Neighbourhood, Bastakiya, Bur Dubai, UAE
+• Location: Villa 44, Al Hisn Street, Al Fahidi Historical Neighbourhood (Bastakiya), Bur Dubai, UAE

 • Suggested Duration: 1–2 hours

-• Opening Hours (2026): Saturday–Thursday: 9:00 AM – 5:00 PM, closed or limited on Fridays.
+• Opening Hours (2026): Saturday–Thursday: 9:00 AM – 5:00 PM; Fridays: 9:00 AM – 1:00 PM (limited).

 Nearby Attractions & Day-Trip Options: